-One of the greatest influences on a college student’s life is his or her family.
-Although
+One of the most significant influences on a college student’s life is his or her family.

-your student may have left home, the Office of Student Conduct understands that family
+Although your student may have left home, the Office of Student Conduct understands

 Before your student arrives at Louisburg College: